centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

     Container 'kubernetes-dashboard' Status is 'running', State is 'ready', Restarts: 0
 ```

-If the service collects metrics of several Pods (depending on the
+If the service collects metrics for several Pods (depending on the
-chosen scenario), Pod's name and container's name will be appended to the
+chosen scenario), the Pod's name and the container's name will be appended to the
-metric name:
+metric's name:

 | Metric                                                      |
 |-------------------------------------------------------------|